SLNS Gajabahu (P626): Sri Lanka Navy

 On 27 August 2018, at Honolulu, the ex-Sherman was transferred to the Sri Lanka Navy.
 Ex-Sherman was recommissioned 6 June 2019 as SLNS Gajabahu (P626).
 The ship is the second ship named after King Gajabahu I, the warrior king of the medieval Sri Lankan Kingdom of Anuradhapura.
 The ship retained its Otobreda 76 mm gun and MK 92 Fire Control System, while the Phalanx CIWS was removed and was replaced with a rear mounted dual 23mm cannon.

 During the 2022 Sri Lankan protests, SLNS Gajabahu evacuated President Gotabaya Rajapaksa and his wife from Colombo, hours before the President's House was stormed and occupied by thousands of protesters on 9 July.
 Departing from the Colombo harbour and sailed within Sri Lankan territorial waters allowing President Rajapaksa to maintain communications while being safely out of reach of the protesters.
 President Rajapaksa left the island a few days later on the morning of 13 July on an Antonov An-32 military transport aircraft of the Sri Lanka Air Force to Maldives.

+In 2024 March, SLNS Gajabahu deployed for Operation Prosperity Guardian during Red Sea crisis.

+Between 14 August and 18 August 2025, SLNS Gajabahu along with SLNS Vijayabahu (P627) participated in the 12th edition of Sri Lanka–India Naval Exercise (SLINEX-25).
+The edition was hosted by Sri Lanka between 14 and 18 August 2025.
+The harbour phase was conducted from 14 to 16 August at the Port of Colombo followed by the sea phase on 17 and 18 August.
+Meanwhile, the Indian Navy was represented by a guided missile destroyer, INS Rana (D52), a replenishment oiler, INS Jyoti (A58).
+The Indian Navy ships arrived at the port on 14 August.
+A Special Forces team of both the navies also participated in the exercise.
+The ships were also complemented by a Sri Lanka Air Force Bell 412 helicopter during the sea phase of the exercise.